grafbase/grafbase/oss/DEVELOPMENT.md

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

+**Describe the problem this feature would solve (if applicable)** A clear and concise description of the problem that led you to request this issue

 **Additional context**
 Add any other context or screenshots about the feature request here.
 ```